Eligibility and Recommendations

-Applicants must have received an undergraduate degree from an accredited college or university by the time of matriculation.
+Applicants must have received a Bachelor's degree from an accredited college or university by the time of matriculation.
 They are encouraged to explore diverse educational opportunities throughout their college careers and undergo rigorous preparation in the life sciences.
 Stanford favors students who have demonstrated a sustained commitment to scholarship in an area of their interest.
-We accept Advanced Placement Examination credit as long as your undergraduate institution has granted credit for the course on your official transcript.
-We believe this will provide you the opportunity to explore a greater number of disciplines and achieve a greater understanding of each.

 Since the content and depth of courses varies significantly among institutions, we provide the following recommendations to be used as a guide.

-Stanford Medicine does not have specific course requirements, but a recommended preparation for the study of medicine.
+Stanford Medicine does not have specific course requirements, but recommends appropriate preparation for the study of medicine.
 These recommendations are drawn from the Scientific Foundations for Future Physicians 2009 Report of the AAMC-HHMI Committee and the Behavioral and Social Sciences Foundations for Future Physicians 2011 Report of the AAMC Behavioral and Social Sciences Expert Panel, and we encourage applicants to read these reports for further details (links to follow).

 Applicants must demonstrate knowledge of how biomolecules contribute to the structure and function of cells; an understanding of principles of how molecular and cell assemblies, organs, and organisms, develop structure and carry out function; explain how organisms sense and control their internal environment and respond to external change; and demonstrate an understanding of how the organizing principle of evolution by natural selection explains the diversity of life on Earth.